abhijitmanatkar/le-shell/README.md

 - Display termination information of a command executed in the background.
 - User-defined command `pinfo <PID>` that displays process info on the screen.
  - Support for absolute and relative paths.
 Also supports `~` which points to the directory of execution.
+ - A persistent history of upto 20 commands.

 ## Implementation Details